asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 tags: [unit-testing, tdd, code-quality]
 ---

-When I work with developers who don't practice Test-Driven Development (TDD) one question always seems to come up, _When is code too simple to test?_  As someone who finds an incredible amount of value in TDD and microtesting my response is that we should strive to make all of our code simple, and still test it.
+When I work with developers who don't practice Test-Driven Development (TDD) one question often comes up, _When is code too simple to test?_  As someone who finds an incredible amount of value in TDD and microtesting my response is that we should strive to make all of our code simple, and still test it.

-It's common for developers to disregard testing adapters or factories, for example, thinking they are just too simple to test.
-They would rather test via inspection than write an automated test, thinking that these tests take too long to write, are a burden to maintain, or otherwise not carrying their weight.
+It's common for developers to disregard testing objects like adapters, mappers, or factories, for example, thinking they are just too simple to test.
+They would rather test these objects via inspection than write an automated test, thinking that these tests take too long to write, are a burden to maintain, or otherwise not carrying their weight.

 Unfortunately, since this conversation typically only comes up on Test After Development (TAD)[^1] teams, there are also similar conversations about code that is too hard to test.
 It is common that teams produce code that is too difficult to test because they are attempting to wrap untestable code in unit tests after the fact, instead of designing for testability.
 This results in a very small amount of functionality that actually gets tested.
 These TAD tests end up looking very different than the isolated, object-level, microtests that I would expect to come out of TDD.
 I've seen these situations result in as little as 10 to 15% of a team's code being tested.

 ## TDD Avoids this Question Altogether

-TDD practitioners avoid spending time and mental cycles asking this question in the first place.
+TDD practitioners avoid spending time and mental cycles trying to answer this question in the first place.
 There isn't anything too simple to test.
 The test is the mechanism for getting code into the codebase.
 Without a failing test the code wouldn't ever be produced.
-If you need an adapter or factory you are going to need to write a failing test for it first.
+If you need an adapter, mapper, or factory you are going to need to write a failing test for it first.

-Skilled TDD practitioners will create isolated microtests that test at the object level and avoid overlapping tests.
+Skilled TDD practitioners will create isolated microtests and avoid overlapping tests.
 In these test suites having more tests that cover more functionality, especially when that functionality is very simple, is preferred over longer, more complicated, unit tests that are not isolated from each other and test overlapping functionality.

 ## Error Localization